extreemedev/Biotech/README.md

 - [hisat][this-docker-hisat2]: HISAT2 is an RNA-Seq sequence alignment software used to identify expressed transcripts in a specific experimental condition, quantify gene expression, and discover novel splicing variants.
 It can handle sequences with a high error rate and efficiently identify multiple alignments.

-- [spades][this-docker-spades]: RNA-SPAdes is a genome assembly software designed specifically for RNA sequencing data.
+- [spades][this-docker-spades]: SPAdes is a genome assembly software designed specifically for RNA sequencing data.
 It can perform both de novo assembly of the transcriptome and genome-guided assembly using a reference genome.
-RNA-SPAdes can handle various types of RNA sequencing data, including stranded, non-stranded, paired-end, and single-end reads, and is capable of resolving complex transcript structures and alternative splicing events.
+SPAdes can handle various types of RNA sequencing data, including stranded, non-stranded, paired-end, and single-end reads, and is capable of resolving complex transcript structures and alternative splicing events.

 - [transdecoder][this-docker-transdecoder]: TransDecoder is a software package used for the identification of coding regions within de novo transcriptome assemblies, such as those generated from RNA-Seq data.
 It can predict the likely coding regions of the transcripts, including those for full-length proteins, as well as the locations of start and stop codons.
 TransDecoder can also identify potential coding regions from genomic sequences that lack annotation, using evidence from expressed sequences.